Health & Wellness Resources

 - Know the dangers of binge drinking and limit alcohol.

-- Know the dangers of cigarette smoking and juuling.
+- Know the dangers of cigarette smoking and vaping/juuling.
 Don't smoke.

 - Avoid illicit drug use.

-- Seek help from Health Services or the Counseling Center if you are depressed or experiencing distress.
+- Seek help from Health Services if you are not feeling well or from the Counseling Center if you are depressed or experiencing distress.

 - "Ask the Dietician"